 Yarns & Fibers Are My Canvas

-I live in Rappahannock County, Virginia with my husband, Brett, our two teenaged children (Jackson and Caragh), our huge dog, Phoenix (a 185 pound Great Pyrenees / Anatolian Shepherd Cross) and 15 silly chickens.
+I live in Rappahannock County, Virginia with my husband, our two teenaged children, our huge dog, Phoenix (a 185 pound Great Pyrenees / Anatolian Shepherd Cross) and 15 very silly chickens.

 I started Spirit Trail Fiberworks in early 2003 after taking a dye workshop at a local studio.
-I had been searching for a “new profession” after retiring from my commercial real estate career in Washington, DC when our son was born.
+I had been searching for a “new profession,” after retiring from my commercial real estate career in Washington, DC, when our son was born.
+I have a degree in English Literature with concentrations in Fine Art and Philosophy from the Catholic University of America, and always dreamed of working in a creative field (the 15 year sidetrack in commercial real estate notwithstanding 😉 ).
 I’ve been a knitter since I was a teenager, and have always loved the tactile process of creating something functional and wearable.
-I’ve also always been very attuned to the power of color, not only to its ability to affect and change one’s mood and daily outlook, but also to how differently and individually people experience color and are drawn to some colors more than others.
+I’ve also always been very attuned to the power of color, not only in its ability to affect and change one’s mood and daily outlook, but also in how differently and individually people experience color and are drawn to some colors more than others.

-My deep thanks go to all the knitters, spinners and textile artists out there who visit my shop and my booth at fiber festivals, and now this blog.
-This is truly a small, family business and I couldn’t be doing what I love to do without your support!
+My deep gratitude goes to all the knitters, crocheters, weavers, spinners and other textile artists who visit my studio and shop, my blog, and my booth at the festivals I attend.
+This is truly a small, family business and I couldn’t be doing what I love without you!